Material Guide: Woodcrete

 In summary, the Mini Bat 2 is a fantastic all-rounder with a wide array of configurations and capabilities making it an ideal recorder for both enthusiasts and researchers.

-Integrated Bat Boxes for New Builds and Developments
+Bat Boxes for New Build Projects

-The range of integrated or built-in habitats designed for bats can be overwhelming.
-For new developments, or renovation projects, you may be searching for bat boxes to incorporate additional habitat into your build, and support species while providing new infrastructure.
-With an upturn in low impact, wildlife friendly construction, integrated bat products are becoming increasingly relevant in the construction sector.
+The range of integrated or built-in boxes designed for bats can be overwhelming.
+For new developments, or renovation projects, you may be searching for bat boxes to incorporate additional habitats into your build, and support species while providing new infrastructure.
+With an upturn in low impact, wildlife friendly construction, integrated bat boxes are becoming increasingly relevant in the construction sector.
 Bat boxes are designed to provide an appropriately sized, predator-free space for bats to roost or hibernate.
-They are designed to be built-in to the building itself, whether this be roofing or brickwork and are unobtrusive, often hard to spot, and help to provide various species with a permanent roost.
+They are often designed to be built-in to the building itself, whether this be roofing or brickwork and are unobtrusive, often hard to spot, and help to provide various species with a permanent roost.

 There are 18 bat species in the UK, all of which use the same areas of buildings to roost in the absence of natural habitats – most commonly cellars, roofs and loose brickwork, among many more.
 In general, bat boxes should be placed between 3-6 metres high, in a sunny location with around 6-8 hours of direct sunlight.
 It is also best to avoid placing these in areas around artificial light.
 For built-in products, woodcrete (or woodstone, woodconcrete) is preferred due to its durability, longevity and good insulative properties.

-Here we discuss integrated bat boxes, providing an overview of our selection of bat habitats and their benefits.
+Here we discuss integrated bat boxes, providing an overview of our selection of bat boxes and their benefits.

 Types of Integrated Bat Boxes